Extending Advanced Monitoring

 • version:*.*.*

-You must then add the custom_insights tag.
-This prevents your custom monitor from being affected by future updates.
+• add the custom_insights tag in the metadata section to prevent your custom monitor from being affected by future updates

 You have successfully configured a monitor that alerts you whenever a client has issues connecting to your services.